gcallah/hambone/chaps/chap2.md

 Claude gave Winthrop a puzzled look.
 "How she the problem?"

 "Well, sir, it seem your boy Hampton done fall hard for her.
-She sent me this text that Hampton sent her...
-So let me read it to y'all."
+Lemme read you this text that he done sent her."

 Winthrop took his smartphone out of his pocket and lifted it with a flourish before his face.
 He cleared his throat, and began reading: